Visas & Routes

 Do I pay 24% VAT when buying property for the Greece Golden Visa?

 Not always.
-Greek property transactions can involve transfer tax or VAT depending on the property and transaction facts.
+A Greek property purchase can involve transfer tax or VAT, depending on the property and transaction facts.
 Do not rely on a generic VAT assumption.
-Ask the notary, lawyer and tax adviser to confirm the treatment before you sign.
+Ask the notary, lawyer and tax adviser to confirm the treatment before signing.

 What government fees should I budget?

 The Ministry document list refers to a residence-card printing fee of EUR 16 and an electronic fee for the investor residence permit, with EUR 2,000 listed for renewal.
-Family-member fees and exemptions depend on age and category, so confirm the current e-fee before filing.
+Family-member fees and exemptions depend on age and category, so confirm the current e-fee before you file.

 Can I rent out the Golden Visa property?